-Whether you’re on a road trip or just want to get out of town for a half day, take a drive over Independence Pass.
+Whether you’re on a road trip or just want to get out of town for part of the day, take a drive over Independence Pass.
 The mountain pass, which is along the Continental Divide, sits at 12,095 feet.
 There’s a scenic overlook and lots of nearby hiking trails.

 Food and Wine Classic in Aspen

-Also known to be the most photographed mountains in North America, the Maroon Bells are a must-see during your Aspen vacation.
-The “Bells” sit right behind Maroon Lake, which offers a breathtaking view.
+The Maroon Bells are some of the most photographed mountains in the country, making them a must-see during your Aspen vacation.
+The “Bells” sit right behind Maroon Lake offering breathtaking views.
 If you are active and want to explore the U.S. Wilderness Area, we highly recommend hiking up to Crater Lake.
-It’s a moderate hike and is ranked the No. 1 hike out of 58 other trails in Aspen.
+It’s a moderate hike and is one of the best trails in Aspen.

 In the summer, the best way to get to the Maroon Bells is via shuttle.
 You can park in the Aspen Highlands garage, or take a bus from town, and shuttle into the Maroon Bells from there.

-If you love to stay fit and are an outdoorsy person, a summer trip Aspen/Snowmass is perfect for you, as there are numerous hikes in the area.
-One of our all-time favorite hikes is the Smuggler/Hunter Creek loop, which is located just outside of downtown and has a scenic overlook of all of Aspen.
+If you are an outdoorsy person, you’ll love hiking the fantastic trails in Aspen during the summer.
+One of our favorite hikes is the Smuggler/Hunter Creek loop, which is located just outside of downtown and has a scenic overlook of all of Aspen.

-Another one of our favorite (quick) hikes is The Grottos.
-Located only 9 miles east of Aspen, The Grottos is a perfect spot to stop on your way up Independence Pass.
-The Grottos trail is a 1.2-mile loop that features waterfalls and caves.
+The Grottos Trail is another great hike near Aspen.
+It is a perfect spot to stop on your way up Independence Pass and features a 1.2-mile loop with waterfalls and caves.
 It’s an awesome spot for a picnic!

 Jass Aspen Snowmass (JAS)

-This year will be the 27th year of Jazz Aspen Snowmass, a local non-profit organization dedicated to bringing jazz and other forms of music to our area.
+Jazz Aspen Snowmass is one of the best summer events in Aspen.
 JAS hosts multiple events that happen year-round, including Jas Café at the Little Nell, the Cooking School of Aspen, and the Aspen Art Museum.
 During the summertime, head to the Benedict Music Camp in the West End, which includes food trucks, cocktails, and an unbeatable atmosphere.
-Also, you can’t forget the Labor Day Weekend music festival, which is held outside at the Snowmass Town Park.
+Also, you can’t forget the Labor Day Weekend music festival, which takes place outside at the Snowmass Town Park.

-Aspen has great options for outdoor dining spots — and a wide variety of fabulous restaurants for a small town in general.
+Aspen has tons of great outdoor dining options for when the warm summer weather arrives — and a wide variety of fabulous restaurants for a small town.
 From the famous Red Onion to the quaint Creperie, none of the restaurant options will disappoint.